ibrahim-senzia/Quiz-Explorer.App/README.md

 # Running the code
-To view your output on the terminal run this code: for example ( /bin/python3 /home/documents/Project/Quiz-Explorer.App/cli.py) /bin/python3 /(Location of your folder)/(This is where your code is located at)/(This is where your code is located at)/Quiz-Explorer.App/cli.py
+To view your output on the terminal run this code:

+For example ( /bin/python3 /home/documents/Project/Quiz-Explorer.App/cli.py)

+ /bin/python3 /(Location of your folder)/(This is where your code is located at)/(This is where your code is located at)/Quiz-Explorer.App/cli.py

 # Viewing All Quizzes, Questions, and Answers